infinitetrillian/simone_application/README.md

 To all reading this.
 I am sorry that this may be a bit crude--I mean this is why I am taking this class.
 The last time I programmed prior to this was prior to obama's inaguration...
 But I digress.

+Also, please ignore my typo while getting this into git... somehow I decided to combine version and revision and created a new word.
+But at least it is hsere.

-to run the program basically, do it as you would any other python program: python ./src/application_project.py ./input/percentile.txt ./input/itcont.txt .\
+to run the program basically, do it as you would any other python program: python ./src/application_project.py ./input/percentile.txt ./input/itcont.txt ./output/repeat_donors.txt This is in the run.sh shell.
-/output/repeat_donors.txt
-This is in the run.sh shell.

 My logic was as so: